 Homeowners looking to get more from their home equity could try to refinance their reverse mortgage loan.
-Reverse mortgages allow you to turn your home’s equity into cash without making monthly payments, other than homeowners’ insurance and taxes.
-You can use the money you receive for anything, from medical bills to improving your lifestyle.
+Reverse mortgages allow homeowners to turn their home’s equity into cash without making monthly payments, other than homeowners’ insurance and taxes.
+They can use the money they receive for anything, from medical bills to improving their lifestyle.

-Continue reading to understand how the mortgage works, along with the steps you need to take to refinance a reverse mortgage.
-This information can help determine whether the option would benefit you and meet your needs.
+Continue reading to understand how the mortgage works, along with the steps needed to take to refinance a reverse mortgage.
+This information can help determine whether the option would benefit your client and meet their needs.

 How Does a Reverse Mortgage Work?

-Reverse mortgages refer to government-insured loans that allow you to gain financial freedom from ever-increasing living expenses.
-A reverse mortgage loan uses some of the equity you have in your home and converts it into payments to you.
+Reverse mortgages refer to loans that allow homeowners to gain financial freedom from ever-increasing living expenses.
+A reverse mortgage loan uses some of the equity they have in their home and converts it into payments to them.

-Essentially, reverse mortgages are loans that let you borrow against your home’s equity.
-You retain the title to your home, but instead of making mortgage loan payments, you get an advance on part of your home’s equity.
+Essentially, reverse mortgages are loans that let your client borrow against their home’s equity.
+They retain the title to their home, but instead of making mortgage loan payments, they get an advance on part of their home’s equity.

-In most cases, you won’t have to pay that money back for as long as you reside in the home.
+In most cases, they won’t have to pay that money back for as long as they reside in the home.
 The loan amount is due and must be repaid when either the last surviving borrower no longer lives in the home or passes away, or when the house is sold.

 Types of Reverse Mortgages